 Pull on all four ends of your knot to tighten it.
 If it looks wonky, use your fingers to even out the cord and flatten your knot.

 Step 3: The Perfect Fit

 To finish your bracelet, you need to bring the ends of the cord together.
 You’ll want the taped cord ends to be shorter and the looped ends to be longer.
-Cut both of the taped ends (“a” and “A”) to approximately 1 to 1 ½ inches length from your knot.
+Cut both of the taped ends (“a” and “A”) to be approximately 1 to 1 ½ inches in length.